HSE-LAMBDA/MEGNetSparse/README.md

 pip install MEGNetSparse
 ```

-1) You must first install the torch and torch-geometric
+1) You must first install the torch and [torch_geometric](https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html)
-2) The notebook provided in the examples will only work
+2) The [notebook](examples/example.ipynb) provided in the examples will only work
-with pymatgen=2023.1.30, so you may need to reinstall it.
+with `pymatgen==2023.1.30`, so you may need to reinstall it.

 ### Usage